Non-Autoregressive Coarse-to-Fine Video Captioning: Approach

 \section{Approach}

-In this section, we first introduce the architecture of our Non-Autoregressive Coarse-to-Fine (NACF) model in Sect. \ref{sec:architecture}, followed by the proposed visual word generation in Sect. \ref{sec:visual_word_generation}.
-Then, we describe coarse-to-fine captioning during inference in Sect. \ref{sec:coarse_to_fine}, where three dedicated decoding algorithms are presented.
+In this section, we first introduce the architecture of our Non-Autoregressive Coarse-to-Fine (NACF) model, followed by the proposed visual word generation.
+Then, we describe the coarse-to-fine captioning procedure during inference, where three dedicated decoding algorithms are presented.